DoogeJ/OpenAITelegramBot/README.md

 # OpenAITelegramBot
 This is a simple and easy to configure 'ChatGPT' Telegram bot for anyone who wants to use or experiment with OpenAI functionality.

-This bot uses '`gpt-3.5-turbo`', which is at the time of writing the current 'latest and greatest' public model.
+This bot uses the OpenAI API and a GPT model of your choice from [https://platform.openai.com/docs/models](https://platform.openai.com/docs/models).

 ![An example of the bot running](james.png)